megzz24/Python-Snake-Game/README.md

 - Food randomly appears across the screen.
 One segment is added on eating the food.
 - Score and high-score tracking
 - Game resets if the snake hits itself or the walls
+- Speed increases automatically when score increases by 30

 # How to Play
 - Clone this repostiory